 Journalism Career & Media Contributions

-In 2005, he joined Sindh TV as Bureau Chief for Hyderabad, further expanding his influence.
-Later, in 2008, he was appointed Director News & Current Affairs at Mehran TV, where he worked for more than 13 years.
-In this capacity, he not only led the newsroom but also hosted and directed some of Mehran TV’s most influential programs, such as:
+In 2005, he transitioned into broadcast journalism, taking on the role of Bureau Chief at Sindh TV in Hyderabad.
+His tenure was marked by rigorous coverage of social and political developments, establishing him as a credible source for independent reporting.
+By 2008, he advanced to Director News & Current Affairs at Mehran TV, where he worked for more than 13 years.
+In this pivotal role, he not only managed the newsroom but also created and hosted some of the most impactful programs in Sindh’s media history.

 -